Free WGU Applied-Algebra Exam Actual Questions & Explanations

 • Q&A PDF with explanations: Topic-mapped questions that clarify why correct options are right and others aren't.

-• Practice Test: Realistic items, timed and untimed modes, progress tracking, and detailed review to pinpoint improvement areas.
+• Practice Test: Realistic items, timed and untimed modes, progress tracking, and detailed review of each question.

-• Focused coverage: Aligned to Algebraic Expressions and Operations, Linear Equations and Inequalities, Graphing and Functions, Systems of Equations, and Exponents and Polynomials, so you study what matters most.
+• Focused coverage: Aligned to Algebraic Expressions and Operations, Linear Equations and Inequalities, Graphing and Functions, Systems of Equations, and Exponents and Polynomials so you study what matters most.

-• Regular reviews: Content refreshes that reflect syllabus and product changes.
+• Regular updates: Content refreshes that reflect syllabus and exam changes.

 Visit the exam page to download the PDF, Online Practice Test, or get a bundle discount for both formats: WGU Applied Algebra FXO2 PFXP C957.